stavzilber21/Portfolio/projects/React graduation project/README.md

 ## Overview

-This project is an e-Commerce web application built using React and Redux for state management.
+This project is an e-Commerce web application built using React and Redux for state management, with Firebase serving as the server backend.
 The application is divided into two operation modes: Administration and Customer Usage.
 The target audience includes registered customers (users) and the admin of the website.

 ## Demo

 https://github.com/stavzilber21/YanivAradCourse/assets/93096648/28e6facf-0e24-4849-a484-2be91abdce99